yarisvt/tyk-docs/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 ### Enterprise Portal

 We strive to avoid any long term support arrangements for our Enterprise Portal.
 We run a regular 6 week release cadence which delivers new capability, extension of existing capability and bug fixes.
-Our policy is that we aim to avoid any breaking changes, so in effect the entire Enterprise Portal is supported.
-Here we'd increment our version as a minor version - 1.3.0, 1.4.0, 1.5.0 etc.
+Our poliocy is that we aim to avoid any breaking changes, so in effect the entie Enterprise Portal is supported.
+Here we'd increment out version as a minor version - 1.3.0, 1.4.0, 1.5.0 etc.

 Occasionally, we may see a need to issue a critical fix if there is a systems down time or a criticial security defect.
-Here we would release this as as soon as physically possible and the semantic versioning would reflect a patch (1.3.1, 1.4.1. etc).
+Here would release this as as soon as physically possible and the semantic versioning would reflect a patch (1.3.1, 1.4.1. etc).

-The only exception to this policy is if we ever need to release a breaking change.
+The only exception to this policy is if we every need to release a breaking change.
 This would mean that we have to release a new major version (i.e. releasing version 2.0).
 In this exceptional circumstance we would support both the old major version and the new one concurrently for six months - please note that the old version only gets supported in terms of critical fixes, not new functionality.
 After the six months is up, the previous major version falls out of support.

 If you are using the Enterprise Portal on Tyk Cloud, we recommend you use the latest version at all times and we auto upgrade to that version on TYk Cloud.
 When a new release is launched, older versions are immediately deprecated .
 This gives you the best, latest and most secure capability.
 If a customer wants to use a previous version, this is possible via rollback; but if an issue arises on an older version our advice would be simply to upgrade to the latest version.